Rudeg/react-input-calendar/README.md

 Allowed Keys: All formats supported by [moment.js](http://momentjs.com/docs/#/parsing/string-format/)

 Format of date for the onChange event.
-Default on the internation date format (ISO 8601) to ease the save of data;
+Default on the  date format (ISO 8601) to ease the save of data.

 #### props.onChange